hanabi/hanabi.github.io/Reference.md

 ### The Surreptitious Self-Finesse

 * *Clandestine Finesses* are when a color or rank clue "matches" the card from a blind-play, but the clue receiver must wait for **additional** matching playable cards to blind-play.
 Another way of saying this is that *Clandestine Finesses* have a *Misplay Component*; if the blind-player does not continue to blind-play cards, then the clue receiver will go on to misplay the "matching" card.
-* A similar situation can also happen when a rank clue "matches" the card from a blind-play, but the clue receiver sees NON-MATCHING rank cards in the blind-player's hand that are currently playable.
+* A similar situation can also happen when a rank clue "matches" the card from a blind-play, but the clue receiver sees **non-matching** rank cards in the blind-player's hand that are currently playable.
 * If the clue receiver waits for these non-matching cards to blind-play, and they **do** blind-play, then it means that the original clue had a *Self-Finesse* component to it.
 This is called a *Surreptitious Self-Finesse* in order to disambiguate it from a more ordinary *Clandestine Finesse*.
 * *Surreptitious Self-Finesses* have a *Misplay Component* in almost the exact same way that *Clandestine Finesses* do, but they just involve non-matching rank cards.
 * Generally speaking, this means that when a **rank** clue initiates a *Finesse*, the clue receiver must always allow for the possibility that subsequent non-matching rank cards in the blind-player's hand (that are of a **lower** rank than the clue) can possibly be caught up in the *Finesse*.